kubewarden/community/general-technical-questions.md

 - Describe the project’s High Availability requirements.
 - Describe the project’s resource requirements, including CPU, Network and Memory.
 - Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.

+The Kubewarden project's application components are stateless.
+Their storage requirements primarily revolve around ephemeral storage for runtime data processing.

+On startup, each component loads all necessary configuration and sensitive information from Kubernetes ConfigMaps and Secrets, which are mounted as files within the pod.
+During runtime, any processed data is temporarily stored within ephemeral volumes, such as `emptyDir` volumes or directly in memory.
+These storage options are tied to the lifecycle of the pod and are discarded when the pod is terminated.

+The project does not have any requirements for persistent storage for its core application components.
+All data needed for operation is either provided through configuration or is transient and managed within the pod's ephemeral storage.

+The Kubewarden policies are stored in OCI registries.
 - Please outline the project’s API Design:
   - Describe the project’s API topology and conventions
   - Describe the project defaults